 Jolita Benson Education Lecture

-In this interactive lecture, science education presenter Kirk Robbins will guide participants through a learning experience to consider each individual’s role in improving the learning of science in the K-12 education system.
-Participants will uncover and share their personal “science stories” and use those stories to define the K-12 system of science education both in and outside of school.
-Participants will uncover and share their personal “science stories” and use those stories to define the K-12 system of science education both in and outside of school.
-Participants will then use an equity and diversity lens to identify opportunities to change and disrupt the K-12 science education system in order to maximize student learning outcomes for students.
+In this interactive lecture, science education presenter Kirk Robbins guided participants through a learning experience to consider each individual’s role in improving the learning of science in the K-12 education system.
+Participants uncovered and shared their personal “science stories” and used those stories to define the K-12 system of science education both in and outside of school.
+Participants then used an equity and diversity lens to identify opportunities to change and disrupt the K-12 science education system in order to maximize student learning outcomes for students.

 Robbins is a science education consultant and adjunct lecturer (University of Washington, Western Washington University, Central Washington University) in the Puget Sound Region.
 Robbins has a background as a lab technician with a degree in molecular biology and extensive experience in many levels of the education system.
 He has worked as a classroom teacher, regional science coordinator, district office science coordinator, supervisor of student interns, consultant, instructional coach, and advocate for science education reform.

 Robbins shares science education resources through his blog, teachscience4all.org and he has developed a reputation as an engaging and effective presenter and professional development provider.
 Robbins is currently partnering with multiple school districts, Educational Service Districts, Pacific Education Institute, and the Puyallup Watershed Initiative to assist with implementation of the Next Generation Science Standards.

 Unlocking Your Students’ Superpower

 Presented by Suzie Boss